-29. It was reiterated that the force majeure claim based on COVID-19 was inapplicable as the agreement was executed after the pandemic, and the construction delay occurred from late 2023 onwards, which was confirmed by the lack of demand letters for over a year after October 2023.
+27. It was reiterated that the force majeure claim based on COVID-19 was inapplicable as the agreement was executed after the pandemic, and the construction delay occurred from late 2023 onwards, which was confirmed by the lack of demand letters for over a year after October 2023.

-30. It was submitted that the delay had been cumulative and that after each discussion, the scheduled date of possession had been updated three to four times after the original date of August 2023 had already lapsed.
+28. It was submitted that the delay had been cumulative and that after each discussion, the scheduled date of possession had been updated three to four times after the original date of August 2024 had already lapsed.

-31. It was argued that the builder could not claim a "clerical mistake" as an excuse for the date specified in the Agreement of Sale, especially since the majority of people had the same date in their agreements.
+29. It was argued that the builder could not claim a "clerical mistake" as an excuse for the date specified in the Agreement of Sale.
+It was submitted that the actual Agreement of Sale stated a handover by August 2024 and that the Respondent was incorrectly making false statements about the agreement date being August 2023 to mislead the Hon'ble Authority.

-32. It was submitted that sufficient proof had been provided showing how the builder had violated four different promised possession dates: August 2023, February 2024, February 2025, and June 2025, and that this evidence had been supported with the Form M application.
+30. It was submitted that sufficient proof had been provided showing how the builder had violated four different promised possession dates: August 2023, February 2024, February 2025, and June 2025, and that this evidence had been supported with the Form M application.

-33. It was submitted that the Complainant had not been proactively and officially informed about third-party disputes.
+31. It was submitted that the Complainant had not been proactively and officially informed about third-party disputes.
 It was only when the Complainant came to know about them that the information was shared.
 It was argued that it was the promoter's responsibility to resolve these cases and hand over the property as per the committed date.

-34. It was submitted that the Complainant had never received any proactive communication about project delays that was duly acknowledged and signed.
+32. It was submitted that the Complainant had never received any proactive communication about project delays that was duly acknowledged and signed.
 A challenge was made for the developer to produce any such document before the Hon'ble RERA court.

-35. It was submitted that as all proofs had been provided showing how the builder had missed committed handover dates, the decision on interest should be left to the Hon'ble Authority as per Section 18 of the RERA Act.
-It was noted that the delay was more than two years, and 90% of the payment had been made by the Complainant since the booking in March 2021.
+33. It was submitted that as all proofs had been provided showing how the builder had missed committed handover dates, the decision on interest should be left to the RERA court as per Section 18 of the RERA Act.
+It was noted that the delay was more than a year, and 90% of the payment, amounting to ₹1,12,72,603/-, had been made.

-36. It was submitted that as all proofs had been provided, the decision on compensation should be left to the Hon'ble Authority.
-It was noted that Form 'N' for compensation would be filed as per the directions of RERA officials and that claims for mental agony and physical harassment had already been submitted in the initial filing with Form M.
+34. It was submitted that as all proofs had been provided, the decision on compensation should be left to the RERA court.
+It was noted that Form 'N' for compensation would be filed as per the directions of RERA officials and that claims for mental agony and harassment had already been submitted in the initial filing with Form M.

-37. The RERA extension until February 2026 was fully denied.
-It was argued that the promoter was legally obligated to pay for interest and compensation as per RERA rules.
+35. The RERA extension until February 2026 was fully denied.
+It was argued that the promoter was legally obligated to pay interest and compensation as per RERA rules.
 It was submitted that all dues would be paid as soon as the builder completed the entire project, but before that, the builder was required to pay the interest and compensation.
 It was contended that the builder was unlawfully forcing payment of 100% of the amount before project completion.

-38. It was stated that the reason of COVID was irrelevant as the agreement of sale was from after the COVID period.
+36. It was stated that the reason of COVID was irrelevant and not applicable as the agreement of sale was from April 2022.
 It was reiterated that the delay happened from the end of 2023 onwards.
 Regarding the rocky site, it was argued that it was the builder's responsibility to deal with this and honour the date in the agreement.